fukamachi/woo/README.md

 Use `clack:clackup` or `woo:run` to start a web server.
 The first argument is a Lack "app".
 See [Lack's README](https://github.com/fukamachi/lack#readme) for instruction on how to build it.

-Remember to pass ":debug nil" to turn off the debugger mode on the remote environment.
+Remember to pass ":debug nil" to turn off the debugger mode on remote environments.
 Otherwise, your server will go down on any internal errors.

 ### Start a server